nguyenyou/scalawind/README.md

 - 🚀 Thanks Scala 3 macros, we can completely eliminate runtime cost.
 Only strings present in the final compiled code.
 No function calls.
 No overhead.
 - 🦄 Works with every UI libraries in ScalaJS ecosystem
 - 🎨 Customizable via user's tailwind config
-- 💪 Type-safe tailwindcss classes and autocomplete (via codegen)
+- 💪 Typesafe tailwindcss classes and autocomplete (via codegen)

 <br/>